 I got a bit deflated after this to be honest and went back viewing other places with a heavy heart knowing they really weren’t what I was after.
 I’ve heard it said that when you find your house you know as soon as you set foot in it.
 Equally when you don’t you know before you get out of the car.
 Several I walked in the front door, did an about turn and walked back out.

 I really needed to find a place with outbuildings for the pigs and the poultry and any places I viewed after this had a house and barely enough land, so I was looking at the prospect of leaving the animals behind until I got something built for them.
-Also as it was getting on towards the end of summer less and less new properties were coming on the market.
+Also as it was getting on towards the end of summer fewer and fewer new properties were coming on the market.
 I seemed to be endlessly viewing the same properties over and over.
 Groundhog Day.

 It was made in a split second, the decision to move from where I had lived for 24 years.
 To this day I don’t know why, but all I can say it was the best move (in every sense) I ever made.